zelenkastiot/brownian/source/index.md

 # About

-Stohastic process | *Brownian motion*
+DFG | *Nonlinear Dynamics*
 <br>
+<br> **Project**: Diffusion and random search in heterogeneous media (pno.
+[452796171](https://gepris.dfg.de/gepris/projekt/452796171?language=en))
 <br> **Project cordinator**: PhD.
 Trifce Sandev
-<br> **Students**: Viktor Domazetoski, Pece Trajanovski, Kiril Zelenkovski
+<br> **Research associates**: Pece Trajanovski, Kiril Zelenkovski

-This Jupyter-book is a collection of some notebooks regarding the famous stohasic proces known as Brownian Motion.
-In this work we simulate Brownian motion by solving the Langevin equation numerically.
-We simulate the trajectory of a Brownian particle and plot the probability density function and the mean square displacement.
-We compare the simulation results with the analytical ones.
+A jupyter-book that explores mearly a chunk of the field of nonlinear dynamics, specifically diffusion and random search in heterogeneous media.
+The book has various simulations for the stochastic process known as Brownian motion.
+The motion dynamics are simulated by solving the Langevin equation numerically for the different initial parameters.
+After an ensemble finishes, the trajectories of Brownian particles together with the probability density function and the mean square displacement are plotted.
+The book has chapters on Brownian search, Backbone problems, and Stochastic resetting.

 <br>